Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 For regions of little or no curvature, say possibly for deck stringers, structural angle might be used more often than I imagine, however even there it requires a rather large cutout in the transverse frame, which either adds complexity in order to weld in a patch, or will otherwise reduce the strength of the transverse frame.

-I tend not to use "half pipe" sections anywhere, except possibly as an entirely external rub-strake, say at dock level as a bumper.
+I tend not to use "half pipe" sections anywhere except as an entirely external rub-strake at dock level for use as a bumper.
 It is tempting to make use of half pipe as an external "keel cooler" however for the sake of achieving minimum wetted surface, it is always preferable to locate any cooling channels entirely inside, say in place of an internal stiffener or as part of the keel box.

 On the other hand, I do make extensive use of "full round" pipe sections, which are located at the intersection of hull and deck, and as trim on the top of bulwarks and around other edges.
 This is both an aesthetic choice, as well as a functional choice.
 At the intersection of the deck edge with the hull sides, a full round pipe adds considerable strength, and serves as a robust guard.
 At the top of a bulwark, a full round pipe provides a visual appeal, as well as a well-rounded edge to better hold paint, and to prevent chafe, etc.